thebrowsercompany/swift-winrt/README.md

 git submodule update --recursive
 ```

-Install the required version of the Windows SDK if you don't already have it (currently 10.0.17763):
+Install the required version of the Windows SDK if you don't already have it, currently `10.0.17763`.
+Note that the WinGet package id for that version of the Windows SDK incorrectly uses `10.0.17736` as the version number.

 ```
 winget install --id Microsoft.WindowsSDK.10.0.17736
 ```